Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 2. Stock Up Early

-Once you’ve analyzed previous year trends—and taken into consideration current market conditions—it’s time to start preparing for this year.
 The first piece of advice is an obvious, but overlooked one: stock up!
 And do it early.
-You don’t want to miss out on revenue because you understocked popular items.
-And it’s important to start stocking up as soon as possible due to supply chain issues affecting many industries.
+You don't want to miss out on revenue because you understocked popular items.

 But how do you know how much to stock a given product?
 And, just as important, how much you can afford to stock?

-To understand how much your business can afford to stock, you’ll need to spend some time analyzing your cash flow.
-Overspending on stock can lead to issues such as a lack of cash flow, which may affect other areas of the business.
-At the same time, you don’t want to underspend on stocking up because you may end up running out of certain products and missing out on revenue.
-Cash flow tools can help ensure that however much you spend on stocking up your inventory, it won’t be detrimental to the business as a whole.
+At the same time, you don't want to underspend on stocking inventory because you may end up running out of certain products and missing out on revenue.
+Cash flow planning tools can help ensure that however much you spend on stocking up your inventory, it won't be detrimental to the business as a whole.

 3. Analyze Your Profit Margins